plomino/PlominoDoc/docs/features.rst

 In such a case, it is better to create a totally different form (named ``frmBorrowManagement`` for instance).

-Unfortunately, the document always opens with the form used the last time it has been saved.
+However, by default the document opens with the form used the last time it was saved.

-To open the document with a different form, you need to create a specific view for borrow management and use the Form formula parameter.
+To open the document with a different form, you need to create a specific view for borrowing management and use the ``Form`` formula parameter.

 This formula will compute the name of the form to use when the documents are opened from the view.